SweetLink/syntax-corpus-analysis-uk-zh/README.md

 <div align="center">

-#### This project is the research work for Thesis work in Bachelor's Degree at Kyiv National University.
+<p>This project is the research work for Thesis work in Bachelor's Degree at Kyiv National University.</p>

 </div>